TUDelft-IN4303-2014/assignments/milestone2-analysis/day7.md

  you write syntactically correct programs and mark expressions with inner square bracket blocks.
 You can then specify the expected type of the marked expression in a `run`-`to` clause.
-For example, the following two test cases require an integer literal to be of type `IntType()` and a variable reference to be of its declared type `BoolType()`:
+For example, the following two test cases require an integer literal to be of type `Int()` and a variable reference to be of its declared type `Bool()`:

     module types